ramdhanifahmi/tokped-play-clone/README.md

 # tokped-play-clone
-Project Description: A web application for sharing and viewing videos and related products.
+Project Description: A web application like tokopedia play that limited for viewing videos and related products, and comment about the products.
+In this App, user required to input their username in login page.
+User can not bypass the login page.
 ## Features

-- View a list of videos and their associated products.
+- View the list of products in home page
 - Click on a image in homepage to view its details video of products and associated products.
+- Submit comment with username input is readOnly that fetch from your username login.
 - Click 'Lihat produk' in detail product to open new tab that will direct you to the link product

+## Additinal Features
-- Search for products by title.
+- Dynamic search for products by title.
+- User profile and username in header.
+Username is get from user login

 ## How to Install & Run
 1. Clone the repository